kylekrawl/castle-grimtol/Guide.md

 If you need to kill additional enemies for the items they drop, you can respawn all of them by `Rest`-ing in the `Main Foyer` room (x = 1, y = 0).

 In each path below, start at the first room listed and proceed as instructed from there.

+If you choose `test` as your character's name when the game starts up, you'll gain a significant increase to `Health` and `Defense`.
+Additionally, several items needed for crafting during the questlines will be available for taking in the `Main Foyer`.

 ### Common Components Guide